Home

 Introduction

-Attention Getter - the hook.
-A statement or rhetorical question to sit your audience up with open ears and mind
+You'll need an opening statement or rhetorical question to sit your audience up with open ears and minds.

 2. Who you are - your name, your place or grade in the school